wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 10 shows us how to display the results of the files BREATH and LOVE

 * Script 11 shows us how to convert a number from base 2 to base base 10

+* Script 12 sshows us how to print a..z wice with the exemption of oo